openstack/nova/doc/source/contributor/placement.rst

           changes in a patch that is separate from and prior to the HTTP API change.

-If a handler needs to return an error response, with the advent of `link to spec once it merges`_, it is possible to include a code in the JSON error response.
+If a handler needs to return an error response, with the advent of `Placement API Error Handling`_, it is possible to include a code in the JSON error response.
 This can be used to distinguish different errors with the same HTTP response status code (a common case is a generation conflict versus an inventory in use conflict).
 Error codes are simple namespaced strings (e.g.,